 Any type of fasting will lower inflammation.
 However, it appears that dry fasting has an added punch.

 Science has shown that levels of TNF-A, which is a molecule that induces a fever, spark inflammation and can lead to cell death.
 This has been shown to decrease when dry fasting is implemented.

 This particular molecule’s presence is also associated with cancer, Alzheimer’s disease, cancer, as well as psoriasis.

 Another benefit to note is that dry fasting may also help to improve your overall cognitive function and provide protective effects for your brain health.

-It appears to be especially beneficial for improving neuron protection against dysfunction and degeneration of the brain while also increasing the overall degree of brain plasticity.
+It appears to be especially beneficial for improving neuron protection against brain dysfunction and degeneration.

 If you are hoping to manage diabetes and control blood glucose levels, dry fasting is of great benefit to you.

-When you dry fast, there is a 50% reduction in glucose as well as insulin-like growth factor, which is important to control in order to better manage insulin sensitivity.
+When you dry fast, there is a 50% reduction in glucose as well as an insulin-like growth factor, which is important to control to better manage insulin sensitivity.

 Improved Bone Health

 Improved bone health is another benefit you can expect when you implement dry fasting in your life.